 The cold weather had set in this week but the forecast for the weekend looked clear.
 There was new snow in the mountains and I wanted to take advantage of it to visit a really popular where the conditions might deter the normal crowds.
 Blanca Lake is an absolute PNW classic and it’s really easy to see why.
-The glacial feed lake has the beautiful turquoise colours reminiscent of Lake Louise in Banff but unlike the Canadian counterpart, it’s a bit more of a challenge to get to.
+The glacial feed lake has beautiful turquoise colors reminiscent of Lake Louise in Banff but unlike the Canadian counterpart, it’s a bit more of a challenge to get to.

 Wild Sky Wilderness